 Ayvalik Aegean Coast, Turkey Travel Guide

-Bergama, the modern town, sits near the ancient Greek city of Pergamon, now an UNESCO World Heritage Site.
-Pergamon was a powerful Hellenistic kingdom and later a significant Roman city.
-Its most impressive remains include the dramatic Acropolis, perched on a hilltop, which once housed one of the ancient world's largest libraries.
+Bergama, the modern town, sits near the from Ancient greece city of Pergamon, now an UNESCO World Heritage Site.
+Pergamon used to be a powerful Hellenistic kingdom and later a significant Roman city.
+Its most impressive remains include the dramatic Acropolis, perched situated on a hilltop, which once housed one of the old world's largest libraries.
 The steepest ancient theatre in the world has breathtaking views.
-Other noteworthy sites include the Asclepion, an ancient medical center, and the Red Basilica.
+Other noteworthy sites contain the Asclepion, an ancient clinic, and the Red Basilica.

 Approximately 1.5 hours drive south of Ayvalık.
 Bergama is reachable by taking a bus from Ayvalık's bus terminal.
 From Bergama's modern town, local dolmuş or taxis travel to the Acropolis and other sites.
 Organized tours from Ayvalık are also available.